Check your connection string

 There's a known difference between how the Prisma CLI and the generated client handle certificates:

-- Prisma CLI: Can use sslcert= parameter or sslrootcert= if OS trusts the certificate
+- Prisma CLI: Can use sslcert=/sslrootcert= parameters or rely on the OS trust store for the certificate.

-- Generated client with adapters (like @prisma/adapter-pg): Must use sslrootcert= parameter
+- Generated client with adapters (like @prisma/adapter-pg): Must use the sslrootcert= parameter explicitly.

 If you see different behavior between npx prisma migrate and your application runtime, check that both are using compatible SSL parameters.